 - Grades 7-12 P.E. (except athletics and band), chorus and computer operations have an individual teacher average limit of forty-eight (48).
 Chorus and computer operations have a class limit of fifty (50).
-P.E. has a class limit of fifty-two (52), except those classes in a semester which contain athletes returning from or about to enter extra-curricular athletics, in which case the class size maximum shall be sixty (60).
-Marching, Concert Bands and athletics are exempted from specific class/size teacher ratios. - 3.1.1 Grades K-12 Upon notification of the Association and voluntary written consent of the teacher these maximum class sizes may be exceeded. - 3.1.2 All students that participate in the class on a regular basis (excluding Teacher Aides) will be counted towards that teacher's class size.
-A student assisted with a special education aide will not be counted.

-- 3.2 Whenever the class size maximum is exceeded during the period September through April, the following process will be instituted.
+P.E. has a class limit of fifty-two (52), except those classes in a semester which contain athletes returning from or about to enter extra- curricular athletics, in which case the class size maximum shall be sixty (60).
+Marching, Concert Banks and athletics are exempted from specific class/size teacher ratios. - 3.1.1 Grades K-12 Upon notification of the Association and voluntary written consent of the teacher these maximum class sizes may be exceeded. - 3.1.2 All students that participate in the class on a regular basis (excluding Teacher Aides) will be counted towards that teacher's class size.
+A student assisted with a special education aide will not be counted. - Whenever the regular class size maximum is exceeded during the period September through April, the following process will be instituted.
 The Principal or designee has five (5) work days to meet with the teacher to brainstorm options to deal with the issue.
 The teacher may seek the assistance of others in the resolution of the class size issue.
-If no modification is made by the sixth (6th) workday, the principal will allocate \$50.00 for each student in excess of the maximum to the teacher to order instructional supplies as determined by the teacher. - 3.3 For K-3 Class Size Reduction, the class size maximum for the purposes of this process shall be three more than the State average for full funding. - 3.4 The \$50.00 is available on a per semester basis at all schools. - 3.5 In the event the class size drops back below maximum level, the \$50.00 will be retained, but the next student above the maximum will not trigger an entitlement to another \$50.00 if after the principal meets with the teacher and interested others, the decision is made to retain that student in the class. - 3.6 The District and CAUSE recognize that the Williams settlement requires the provision of adequate materials and textbooks to accommodate all students.
+If no modification is made by the sixth (6th) workday, the principal will allocate \$50.00 for each student in excess of the maximum to the teacher to order instructional supplies as determined by the teacher. - 3.3 For K-3 Class Size Reduction, the class size maximum for the purposes of this process shall be three more than the State average for full funding. - 3.4 The \$50.00 is available on the per semester basis at all schools. - 3.5 In the event the class size drops back below maximum level, the \$50.00 will be retained, but the next student above the maximum will not trigger an entitlement to another \$50.00 if after the principal meets with the teacher and interested others, the decision is made to retain that student in the class. - 3.6 The District and CAUSE recognize that the Williams settlement requires the provision of adequate materials and textbooks to accommodate all students.
 When a teacher believes he or she needs materials, textbooks, desks or other materials as set out in Williams, the teacher will bring the matter to the attention of the principal.
-In the event there is a delay in fulfilling the needs of the students, the teacher or CAUSE representative shall in writing inform the Superintendent of the delay.
+In the event there is a delay in fulfilling the needs of the students, the teacher or CAUSE representative shall in writing inform the Superintendent of the delay. - 3.7 By June 2019, the District and CAUSE will examine the efficacy and feedback on the EDK program using a collaborative process.